laravel/docs/socialite.md

     return Socialite::driver('google')->stateless()->user();

-> {note} Stateless authentication is not available for the Twitter driver, which uses OAuth 1.0 for authentication.
+> {note} Stateless authentication is not available for the Twitter OAuth 1.0 driver.